Plasma polymerization: Physical process characteristics

-The formation of a plasma for polymerization depends on many of the following.
-An electron energy of 1–10 eV is required, with electron densities of 109 to 1012 per cubic centimeter, in order to form the desired plasma state.
+The formation of plasma for polymerization depends on many of the following.
+An electron energy of 1–10 eV is required, with electron densities of 109 to 1012 per cubic centimeter, to form the desired plasma state.
 The formation of a low-temperature plasma is important; the electron temperatures are not equal to the gas temperatures and have a ratio of Te/Tg of 10 to 100, so that this process can occur at near ambient temperatures, which is advantageous because polymers degrade at high temperatures, so if a high-temperature plasma was used the polymers would degrade after formation or would never be formed.
 This entails non-equilibrium plasmas, which means that charged monomer species have more kinetic energy than neutral monomer species, and cause the transfer of energy to a substrate instead of an uncharged monomer.

 Kinetics

 The kinetic rate of these reactions depends mostly on the monomer gas, which must be either gaseous or vaporized.
-However, other parameters are also important as well, such as power, pressure, flow rate, frequency, electrode gap and reactor configuration.
-Low flow rates usually only depend on the amount of reactive species present for polymerization, whereas high flow rates depend on the amount of time that is spent in the reactor.
+However, other parameters are also important as well, such as power, pressure, flow rate, frequency, electrode gap, and reactor configuration.
+Low flow rates usually only depend on the number of reactive species present for polymerization, whereas high flow rates depend on the amount of time that is spent in the reactor.
 Therefore, the maximum rate of polymerization is somewhere in the middle.

 The fastest reactions tend to be in the order of triple-bonded > double-bonded > single bonded molecules, and also lower molecular weight molecules are faster than higher ones.
 So acetylene is faster than ethylene, and ethylene is faster than propene, etc. The molecular weight factor in polymer deposition is dependent on the monomer flow rate, in which a higher molecular weight monomer typically near 200 g/mol needs a much higher flow rate of 15×10^4 g/cm2, whereas lower molecular weights around 50 g/mol require a flow rate of only 5×10^4 g/cm2.
-A heavy monomer therefore needs a faster flow, and would likely lead to increased pressures, decreasing polymerization rates.
+A heavy monomer, therefore, needs a faster flow, and would likely lead to increased pressures, decreasing polymerization rates.

 Increased pressure tends to decrease polymerization rates reducing uniformity of deposition since uniformity is controlled by constant pressure.
 This is a reason that high-pressure plasma or atmospheric-pressure plasmas are not usually used in favor of low-pressure systems.
-At pressures greater than 1 torr, oligomers are formed on the electrode surface, and the monomers also on the surface can dissolve them to get a low degree of polymerization forming an oily substance.
-At low pressures, the reactive surfaces are low in monomer and facilitate growing high molecular weight polymers.
+At pressures greater than 1 torr, oligomers is formed on the electrode surface, and the monomers also on the surface can dissolve them to get a low degree of polymerization forming an oily substance.
+At low pressures, the reactive surfaces are low in monomer and facilitate the growth of high molecular weight polymers.